Treaty to formally end the Korean War under discussion, South confirms

 South Korean officials said Wednesday that they hoped Kim and Moon, during their meeting next week, could jointly announce a willingness to denuclearize the Korean Peninsula and ban military hostilities there, as a precursor to a peace treaty.

 Some analysts in South Korea have suggested that Moon and Kim could agree to withdraw weapons and troops from the 2.5-mile-wide Demilitarized Zone, which was created with the armistice and still divides the Koreas.

 Despite its name, the zone is the world’s most heavily armed border.
 Although the armistice allows only rifles and pistols within the area, both sides have deployed much heavier weapons and operate guard posts inside the zone.

-In the past, the North’s conditions for its denuclearization have included the withdrawal of the 28,500 U.S. troops stationed in South Korea, a demand that Washington and Seoul have adamantly rejected.
+The North’s previous conditions for denuclearization have included the withdrawal of the 28,500 U.S. troops stationed in South Korea, a demand that Washington and Seoul have rejected.
 But Kim has recently indicated that he could be more flexible about the U.S. military presence in the South if his country no longer felt threatened by it, according to officials and analysts in Seoul.

-“We think that North Korea is more realistic about the security environment on the Korean Peninsula,” Chung said on Wednesday, referring to Kim’s decision not to object to recent joint military exercises between South Korea and the United States.
+“We think that North Korea is more realistic about the security environment on the Korean Peninsula,” Chung said Wednesday, referring to Kim’s decision not to object to recent joint military exercises between South Korea and the United States.
 The North has typically used such drills as a pretext to conduct weapons tests and reject dialogue.

-In 2000, Kim’s late father and predecessor, Kim Jong Il, told the visiting South Korean president Kim Dae-jung that he could support the U.S. military presence as a peacekeeping force in the region, according to South Korean officials who attended their meeting.
+In 2000, Kim’s father and predecessor, Kim Jong Il, told the visiting South Korean president, Kim Dae-jung, that he could support the U.S. military presence as a peacekeeping force in the region, according to South Korean officials who attended their meeting.

 “I am quite sure that if relations between North Korea and the United States improve, the North will not demand the withdrawal of American troops in signing the peace treaty,” Lee Jong-seok, a former South Korean unification minister, said during a forum Wednesday.